 DPI (dots per inch) is a number that measures how many pixels are contained either across or down in a single inch of screen space.

-DPI is also often referred to as PPI (pixels per inch) and is calculated by dividing the width or height of the screen by the number of pixels going across it.
+DPI is also often referred to as PPI (pixels per inch) and is calculated by dividing the number of pixels across or down a screen by the width or height in inches.
 A higher DPI means each individual pixel must be smaller and smaller in order to be able to fit into the available space, meaning the clearer the screen will be and the higher the level of detail that screen can draw.

 We've talked about pixels, density, screen size and resolutions, now let’s talk about points and DPs (Density independent pixels).
 Thankfully they are almost identical, so once you understand one, you’ll understand the other.
 Let’s start with points.